 We can see that at regions of strangulation of the flow, the maximum speed tops at 57.5 m/s, a 60% rise over the gust speed.
 Let’s also examine in detail the pressure distribution:

 We find a maximum positive pressure of 872 Pa, and a maximum vacuum of 2272 Pa.
-The main result to note here is the asymmetry in the pressure distribution on the walls of the tanks.
-This would induce moments and asymmetric stress distributions which are different from analytical wind load calculation methods.
-To highlight this fact, a second simulation featuring a single tank, with equal dimensions as one of the farm tanks, was carried out, then compared to the corresponding tank in the farm:
+The most important result we see is the asymmetrical pressure distribution on the walls of the tanks.
+This would induce moments and asymmetric stress distributions, which are different from analytical wind load calculation methods.
+To highlight this fact, a second simulation, which featured a single tank was carried out, with equal dimensions as one of the farm tanks, then compared to the corresponding tank in the farm:

-We can see that the pressure levels are lower on the farm tank, as expected, but distribution is irregular and asymmetric, so the resulting stress condition should be quite different.
-It is also interesting to note that besides the symmetry of the lone tank, at this flow speed a turbulent vortex is being developed.
-The result is that some asymmetry is to be expected in this pressure distribution also.
+We can see that the pressure levels are lower on the oil storage tank, as expected, but that the distribution is irregular and asymmetric, so the resulting stress condition should be quite different.
+It is also interesting to note that in addition to the symmetry of the lone tank, a turbulent vortex developed at this flow speed.
+The result is that some asymmetry is to be expected in this pressure distribution, also.
 We can, for example, examine the total normal forces exerted on the surfaces of the tank to compare the action of the pressure:

 There are some interesting things we can examine here.
-First is the force in the X direction being not zero, which is the result of the asymmetries in the flows.
+First, the force in the X direction is not zero, which results from the asymmetries in the flows.
 Also, note that the total X force is higher in the farm tank case than in the solo tank case by 49%.
-The higher forces occur in the Z direction, and if we see the plot we find that its effect is in lifting the tank roof, by suction:
+The higher forces occur in the Z direction, and if we look at the plot, we find that it lifts the tank roof, by suction:

-These simulation results clearly show that designing and building tank farms, especially in regions where environmental and weather conditions are not ideal or steady, requires the use of a Computational Fluid Dynamics software.
-Very interesting insights in the flow around and inside the tank farm were gained, which can be used for engineering design decisions such as placement of equipment around the tanks.
+These simulation results clearly show that designing and building tank farms, especially in regions where environmental and weather conditions are not ideal or steady, requires the use of computational fluid dynamics software.
+CFD provides very interesting insights on the flow around and inside the tank farm, which can inform engineering design decisions, such as placement of equipment around the tanks.

-The realism of the results, with the particularities found—such as asymmetries in loads—could be very useful for safety and reliability assessments.
-The next natural step in this direction is to translate the pressure loads over each of the tanks to Finite Elements structural models to compute stress levels and safety factors.
-This can also be carried out with high modelling detail using the SimScale platform.
+The realism of the results, with the particularities found—such as the asymmetries in loads—could be very useful for safety and reliability assessments.
+The next natural step in this direction is to translate the pressure loads over each of the tanks to finite element structural models to compute stress levels and safety factors.
+This can also be carried out with high modeling detail using the SimScale platform.